fuhbar/docker-proxy/README.md

 This WIP does not work.
 It strives for encapsulating all the routing stuff into a container which later on as a privileged one is able to establish required routing infrastructure in terms of routing tables, iptables rules, etc. pp.

 Reason for these efforts is to make this portable across different platforms - even for those which do not have Linux as an explicit host system (see docker for mac).

+Changes:

+* Create `docker-compose.yml`
+* Put `run.sh` as `routing.sh` into some kind of initialization container
+* Due to this change we needed a way to detect the ip address of the actual squid container.
+Added a lean webserver and a shell script which provides the container ip address via HTTP.
+Docker4Mac does not use the docker builtin networking insofar, that `docker inspect <sha>` does not return the proper address allocated for the squid container.
+* Extend original behaviour to setups which using their own bridging device
+* Make effective docker image way smaller by condensing the build into a single layer which prior of writing cleans up all the temporary build dependencies

 # docker-proxy